georgiotunson/ssql/README.md

 # Simplesql (ssql)

 ----
-Simplesql (ssql) is an open source command line utility that manages connections/configuration for your database servers allowing you to execute database statements/queries from the command line without wrapping your queries in a connection request to your databases host.
+Simplesql (ssql) is an open source command line utility which is a Mysql CLI that provides a command-line interface for managing your mysql databases.
+It manages host credentials and option files for your database servers allowing you to execute database statements/queries from the command line without wrapping your queries in a connection request to your databases host.

-It is a lightweight command line tool that manages configuration for multiple databases and allows you to manage/access db data from the command line without maintaining a connection to the db server.
+It is a lightweight and secure way to configure for multiple databases and allows you to manage/access db data from the command line without maintaining a connection to the db server.